Them (TV series)

-Them is an American horror series, created by Little Marvin and executive produced by Lena Waithe.
-The series stars an ensemble cast, which consists of Deborah Ayorinde, Ashley Thomas, Alison Pill, and Ryan Kwanten in the first season, and Pam Grier, Luke James, Joshua J. Williams and Jeremy Bobb in the second season, with Ayorinde returning in a new lead role.
+Them is an American horror anthology television series created by Little Marvin.
+Consisting of two seasons, each with a self-contained story but both taking place in the same universe, and with Deborah Ayorinde in the lead role as different characters.
+The first season co-starred Ashley Thomas, Alison Pill, and Ryan Kwanten, and the second, Pam Grier, Luke James, Joshua J. Williams and Jeremy Bobb.

-The first season, entitled Them: Covenant, premiered on Amazon Prime Video on April 9, 2021 and the second season, Them: The Scare, premiered on April 25, 2024.
-The first season polarized critics and audience.
-Criticism was generally for the handling of the series' subject matter, which some called "exploitative" and "unnecessarily graphic", while Ayorinde and Thomas received praise for their performances.
+The first season, subtitled Covenant, premiered on Amazon Prime Video on April 9, 2021, and the second, The Scare, premiered on April 25, 2024.
+The first season polarized critics and audience; while its performances and visuals were praised, its handling of the series' subject matter was labelled by some as "exploitative" and "unnecessarily graphic".
+Reviews for the second season were highly positive, with better reception for the handling of its themes and horror elements.

 Plot

 Set in 1953, Them: Covenant follows a black family who move from North Carolina to an all-white neighborhood in East Compton during the Second Great Migration.
 The family's initially idyllic home by degrees transforms into an epicenter of evil forces, both mundane and otherworldly.

 Them: The Scare, set in 1991, centers on LAPD Detective Dawn Reeve, who is assigned to a new case: a gruesome murder that leaves the hardened detectives shaken.
 As Dawn investigates, a malevolent force inflicts itself on the detective and her family.